melhin/streamchat/README.md

 * Add a basic authentication mechanism
 * Make the new message feature available for the chat

+Since this looks like an app to experiment with.
+I have gone ahead and used it for testing isolated environments on kubernetes

+Checkout [DevSpace](https://devspace.sh).
+Its an amazing tool to enable local development on kubernetes

 #### Please Note: The main purpose of this repo is demonstration of how to structure fastapi and redis stream chat usecase
 #### This is not a production ready application